 After paraffin embedding, sectioning, and histological tissue staining according to standard protocols [1], assign scores on a scale of 0-4 based on the level of immune cell infiltration and the degree of retinal damage [2].

-Talent taking slide out of slide box/mounting slide onto microscope stage
+Talent taking slide out of slide box/mounting slide onto microscope stage .
+This part will be provided later by ME.

 LAB MEDIA: Figure 2 histological images and Table 2